amitsaha/echorand.me/content/posts/gatekeeper-kubernetes.md

 # Introduction

+[Gatekeeper](https://github.com/open-policy-agent/gatekeeper/) allows a Kubernetes administrator to implement policies for ensuring compliance and best practices in their cluster.
+It makes use of Open Policy Agent (OPA) and is a [validating admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook).
+The policies are written in the [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) language.
+Gatekeeper embraces Kubernetes native concepts such as Custom Resource Definitions (CRDs) and hence the policies are managed as kubernetes resources.

+Before we dive deep into Gatekeeper itself, let's first familiarize ourselves with the Rego language.
+One point worth nothing is Rego and OPA can be used for policy enforcement beyond Kubernetes, however, we are going to focus on Kubernetes *objects*.

-# Our first policy from scratch
+# Writing our first policy

-One of the difficulties I have had is writing a policy from scratch.
 Let's look at a policy which will fail if the `namespace` of an object is `default`:

 ```
 package k8svalidnamespace